cityuCompuNeuroLab/cityuCompuNeuroLab.github.io/README.md

-# cityuCompuNeuroLab.github.io
+# Home page of Laboratory for Computational Neuroscience
-Home page - Laboratory for Computational Neuroscience
+## click [here](https://cityucompuneurolab.github.io) to visit our home page.